zchee/golang-wiki/Modules.md

   * `go mod verify` checks that the on-disk cached copies of module downloads still match the entries in `go.sum`.
   * Note that `go.sum` is not a traditional lock file as used in some alternative dependency management systems.
   * See the ["Module downloading and verification"](https://tip.golang.org/cmd/go/#hdr-Module_downloading_and_verification) section of the tip documentation for more details.
 See very brief [rationale here](https://twitter.com/FiloSottile/status/1029404663358087173).
 See possible future extensions being discussed for example in [#24117](https://github.com/golang/go/issues/24117) and [#25530](https://github.com/golang/go/issues/25530).

+If you are releasing a v2 or higher module, please also see the related considerations in the ["Semantic Import Versioning" section](https://github.com/golang/go/wiki/Modules#semantic-import-versioning) above.

 ## Additional Resources